awslabs/landing-zone-accelerator-on-aws/README.md

 # Landing Zone Accelerator on AWS

-The Landing Zone Accelerator on AWS solution helps you quickly deploy a secure, resilient, scalable, and fully automated cloud foundation that accelerates your readiness for your cloud compliance program.
-A landing zone is a cloud environment that offers a recommended starting point, including default accounts, account structure, network and security layouts, and so forth.
-From a landing zone, you can deploy workloads that utilize your solutions and applications.

-The Landing Zone Accelerator (LZA) is architected to align with AWS best practices and in conformance with multiple, global compliance frameworks.
-When used in coordination with services such as AWS Control Tower, the Landing Zone Accelerator provides a comprehensive no-code solution across 35+ AWS services to manage and govern a multi-account environment built to support customers with highly-regulated workloads and complex compliance requirements.
-The LZA helps you establish platform readiness with security, compliance, and operational capabilities.
+The Landing Zone Accelerator on AWS (LZA) is architected to align with AWS best practices and in conformance with multiple, global compliance frameworks.
+We recommend customers deploy AWS Control Tower as the foundational landing zone and enhance their landing zone capabilities with Landing Zone Accelerator.
+These complementary capabilities provides a comprehensive no-code solution across 35+ AWS services to manage and govern a multi-account environment built to support customers with highly-regulated workloads and complex compliance requirements.
+AWS Control Tower and Landing Zone Accelerator help you establish platform readiness with security, compliance, and operational capabilities.

-This solution is provided as an open-source project that is built using the AWS Cloud Development Kit (CDK).
-You install directly into your environment giving you full access to the infrastructure as code (IaC) solution.
-Through a simplified set of configuration files, you are able to configure additional functionality, guardrails and security services (eg. AWS Managed Config Rules, and AWS SecurityHub), manage your foundational networking topology (eg. VPCs, Transit Gateways, and Network Firewall), and generate additional workload accounts using the AWS Control Tower Account Factory.
+Landing Zone Accelerator is provided as an open-source project that is built using the AWS Cloud Development Kit (CDK).
+You install directly into your environment to get full access to the infrastructure as code (IaC) solution.
+Through a simplified set of configuration files, you are able to configure additional functionality, controls and security services (eg. AWS Managed Config Rules, and AWS Security Hub), manage your foundational networking topology (eg. VPCs, Transit Gateways, and Network Firewall), and generate additional workload accounts using the AWS Control Tower Account Factory.

 There are no additional charges or upfront commitments required to use Landing Zone Accelerator on AWS.
-You pay only for AWS services enabled in order to set up your platform and operate your guardrails.
+You pay only for AWS services enabled in order to set up your platform and operate your controls.
 This solution can also support non-standard AWS partitions, including AWS GovCloud (US), and the US Secret and Top Secret regions.